-The program leading to the M.S. degree in Oral Biology is designed primarily to provide advanced scientific training for graduates of dental programs and students enrolled in a specialty clinical program at Texas A&M Baylor College of Dentistry.
+The program, leading to the M.S. degree in Oral Biology, is designed primarily to provide advanced scientific training for graduates of dental programs and students enrolled in a clinical specialty program at Texas A&M College of Dentistry.
 This program is also well suited for dental specialists from countries other than the United States who desire to obtain or improve their background in dental research.

-For most of the graduate clinical programs at Texas A&M Baylor College of Dentistry, there is significant overlap in coursework with the M.S. in Oral Biology.
+For most of the graduate clinical programs at the College of Dentistry, there is significant overlap in coursework with the M.S. in Oral Biology.
 It is especially appropriate for those clinical students with stronger academic motivation or who may wish to pursue a combined career of clinical practice and teaching in a clinical department.

-Current dental students at Texas A&M Baylor College of Dentistry are also eligible for the M.S. program.
+Current dental students at the College of Dentistry are also eligible for the M.S. program.
 These students work with advisors in the Graduate Program in Oral Biology to implement specially designed M.S. programs.
 The goal is to provide research training that will give the student an excellent background for subsequent advanced research training in a Ph.D. program or clinical specialty training.

-Thank you for your interest in our programs.
-We have a new website and application process.
-The new website is through Texas A&M University.
-The following link leads to detailed instructions for this new process: http://medicine.tamhsc.edu/graduate-studies/prospective/medical-science/application.html You will apply online through APPLYTEXAS at applytexas.org.
+The following link leads to detailed instructions for this new process: https://medicine.tamhsc.edu/graduate-studies/prospective/medical-science/application.html You will apply online through APPLYTEXAS at applytexas.org.
 First, select Texas A&M University (College Station), Application Type, Semester of Entry, and then select the “Oral Biology, M.S.” or “Oral Biology, Ph.D.” major.
 There is a question at the end of the application that asks what campus you want to attend; you should pick DALLAS.
-We are in the process of seeking approval for a new Oral Biology Program, and once it is approved, our students will be transferred to this program.
 Letters of recommendation can be requested through the Texas A&M University Applicant Information System (AIS) via the Howdy Portal or directly at http://applicant.tamu.edu.
 AIS access is granted after your application has been received, your Universal Identification Number has been issued and you have activated your NetID.
 You will receive instructions on how to activate your NetID.

 We have only one application deadline: December 15th.
 Besides using the online application process through APPLYTEXAS, we require the following:

 One official transcript must be sent directly to the College of Dentistry from each college that you have attended.
 This is in addition to the transcripts discussed in #3 below.